devmeto5/attached--subscribe-button/README.md

 # Project: Telegram Bot for Sending a Message to a Channel

-This project is a simple implementation of a Telegram bot that sends a message to a specific channel with an attached "Subscribe" button.
+This project is a simple implementation of a Telegram bot that sends a message to a specific channel with an attached "Subscribe" button

 ## Installation and Setup